-Cranberries are delicious – their tart, sometimes bitter flavor can enhance most any meal, and they blend so well with both cinnamon and something sweet.
+Cranberries are delicious!
+Their tart, sometimes bitter flavor can enhance almost any meal, and they blend so well with both cinnamon and something sweet.
 I have a tradition of making a cranberry cordial every year, but this autumn I decided to try something a little different.
 Following my current trend of fermenting anything that isn’t glued down in the kitchen, you can guess what I did next.

 Lacto-Fermented Cranberry Apple Butternut Relish

-My recipe was fermented in a wide mouth quart jar using the salt brine method of lacto-fermentation.
-I use Himalayan Sea Salt and the lids and supplies offered by Fermentools, although any fermentation method that you prefer should work.
+My recipe was fermented in a wide-mouth quart jar using the salt brine method of lacto-fermentation.
+I use Himalayan Sea Salt and some handy fermentation lids for jars, although any fermentation method you prefer should work.

-- Pulse the cranberries and ginger together in a food processor or blender to bust up the cranberries a bit but don’t puree it – leave some texture.
+- Pulse the cranberries and ginger together in a food processor or blender to bust up the cranberries a bit but don’t puree them – leave them chunky for a nice texture.

-- Push in the cinnamon stick and star anise pods.
+- Add in the cinnamon stick and star anise pods.

 - Slide the long strip of butternut squash peel into the jar.
 The skin has beneficial buggies to help start the fermentation.

-- Prepare a 2% salt brine, pour into the jar to cover the fruit.
+- Prepare a 2% salt brine, and pour it into the jar to cover the fruit.

 - Add the weight to push everything under the brine. (the most important thing!)